curtainsky/cdap/cdap-docs/developer-manual/source/pipelines/creating-pipelines.rst

 Scheduling
 ----------
-From with the CDAP Studio, you can set a schedule for a batch pipeline that will be used to run it.
+With the CDAP Studio, you can set a schedule for a batch pipeline that will be used to run it.
 Note that as a schedule is set as part of the pipeline configuration, a physical pipeline's schedule cannot be altered except by creating a new pipeline with a new schedule.

-Two interfaces are available:
+Two interfaces are available to create a schedule by time:

 - A *basic* interface, where you select the time increment (every minute, hour, day, week, month, year) and the amount after the increment, as appropriate: